Dallas: (972) 548-0088

 What Do Insulation R-Values Mean?

-What is an R value?
+What is an R-value?

 How much insulation does my home need?

 The greater the R-value of the insulation in your home, the more energy efficient your house can be.
-This goes for the insulation in your walls, your attic, and sometimes even underneath your house and around pipes.
-There are certain R-value standards your house has to meet to be up to code and to be up to EnergyStar standards.
+This goes for the insulation in your walls, attic, and sometimes even underneath your house and around pipes.
+There are specific R-value standards your house has to meet to be up to code and to be up to EnergyStar standards.

-Why Consistency is Key:
+Why Consistency is Key

 But if you’ve seen some of our other posts, you’ll know that we believe that consistency of insulation is more important than depth of insulation!
 Suppose you have R-13, but it’s consistent across the attic, in our opinion.
 That performs better than R-30 in one spot and thinner insulation in another, leaving you with inconsistent R values.

 So remember, the R-value is all about heat resistance.
 You want a very consistent level.
 You might have a different requirement depending on where you live and what the codes are.
 We can assess your current R-value, get your current insulation leveled out, and put a layer on top to give you good, consistent insulation!